igrmk/juicv/README.md

    Since events in the CV can exist without any content, I created a special event without content by copying the paragraph hook code from `ltsect.dtx` to make LaTeX recognize the event (which is a subsection) as having content.

+3. The vertical spacing of headings appears to depend heavily on justification settings
+   (e.g., whether the heading is typeset as ragged or justified).
+   I chose to always typeset headings as ragged-right, as this generally makes more sense for headings and results in more compact vertical spacing.
+   If a heading needs to be typeset as justified, various spacing adjustments are required.